 Each course includes a list of recommended read-aloud books that you can borrow from the library or purchase.
 The recommended read-aloud books for each course are optional since the core information is already included within the curriculum.
 Still, reading some great children’s books on the topics being studied should enhance the courses.
 Most studies have an optional Read-Aloud Book Pack for younger students as well as one or more books for seventh and eighth graders.
 (Many of these books are published by TGTB.)
 For example, the optional Read-Aloud Book Pack for the Mammals unit study includes three outstanding books published by TGTB: Mammals of Small Pond, Can You Track It?
 Mammals, and Marvelous Mammals for Down Under.
 Many of the unit studies list additional books beyond those in the packs, and these can be purchased from TGTB (or another source) or borrowed from the library.
-For most of the courses, the lists identify which books align with which lessons.
-However, when there are just a few recommendations, as for Space Science, the books can be read at any time.
+For most of the courses, the lists identify which optional books align with which lessons.

 You will need to gather supplies for experiments, demonstrations, and other hands-on activities.
-The number of supplies varies dramatically from a brief list for Space Science to a lengthy list for Meteorology.
-Many of the supplies are household items, but you might need to plan ahead for items such as ping pong balls, empty soda bottles, black tissue paper, or weather station equipment.
+The number of supplies varies from a brief list for Space Science to more substantial lists for most units.
+Many of the supplies are household items, but you need to plan ahead for items you might not have on hand.

 TGTB describes these courses as open-and-go once you’ve prepared the required materials.
 This is accurate, but be aware that there is quite a bit of advance preparation to do for each course.

 Together, the unit studies cover key topics from life science, physical science, earth science, space science, and health.
-They are comprehensive enough to serve as your complete science curriculum for students in kindergarten through sixth grade.
+They are comprehensive enough to serve as your complete science curriculum.

 All of these unit studies are presented from a very basic Christian point of view.
 There are occasional quotes from the King James Version of the Bible.
 In the few courses where the age of the earth might be a factor, the courses do not take a position, leaving it for parents to present their own point of view.